Iron County MRA: Bethany Lutheran Church

-Bethany Lutheran Church is small church, dating from 1912–13, located at 184 Beechwood Road.
+Bethany Lutheran Church is small church, dating from 1912 to 1913, located at 184 Beechwood Road.
 It is significant as a completely unaltered rural church built in the early 20th century.
 Bethany Lutheran Church was originally organized in 1911 to serve the Swedish Lutheran population of Beechwood.
 Albert Sandgren, the co-owner of the nearby Beechwood Store, drew the plans for the church building.
 Volunteers from the congregation did most of the construction work, finishing in 1913.
-The church is still regularly used to hold services for the local Lutheran community.

 The church is a rectangular, frame, gable-roofed structure covered with clapboard and sitting on a rough-cut rock foundation.
 It has a hexagonal apse in the rear containing a small leaded glass window and a square belfry tower in the front.
 Gothic arched windows line each side and the interior contains a carved oak communion rail and altar.
+In the 2010s or 2020s, the church's basement was converted to hold the local Beechwood Historical Society's archives and its roof was replaced.
+In 2024, the society began fundraising to repair the church's steeple, which still retained its original bell.
+They planned to convert the church's main floor into a museum, retaining the original altar, apse and pews, along with a portion of the space for events like weddings or funerals.